• Skip to primary navigation

 • Use orange zest or lime zest in place of the lemon zest and use orange or lime juice in the glaze

-• If you have access to wild huckleberries, use in place of the blueberries
+• If you have access to wild huckleberries, use them in place of the blueberries

 • Use frozen blueberries.
 Do not thaw blueberries before.
 Just roll up the berries while still frozen.
 The second rise time may take a bit longer.
 Bake as usual.